mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 All prerequisites and configuration that in section 5 of {{RFC7341}}
 apply to the DHCP client shall be applied to the 4o6RA instead.

-## DHCP scope limitation {#dhcpv4_scope}

-Being the 4o6 mechanism implemented in the Relay Agent, special care needs to be done at the nework node implementing the Relay Agent itself when dealing with DHCP termination.
+## Considerations on the network design {#network_design}

+The 4o6RA mechanism described in the current document puts some requirements on the network design when comparing with the 4o6 solution described at {{RFC7341}}.
-In order the 4o6 mechanism to work properly, it shall not be possible for DHCP traffic generated from the DHCP client to reach any DHCP server except by using the 4o6RA.
+In order to make 4o6RA behave properly, the L2 network connecting CPEs shall not allow DHCP traffic to reach any DHCP server.
-As a result, all the DHCP messages generated from the client MUST be received only by the 4o6 Relay Agent.
-The rule applies both to the configuration of the node implementing the 4o6RA and the L2 network where DHCP client and 4o6RA are connected to.
+Furthermore, at least one 4o6RA shall be reacheable in that L2 network so that the reacheability of a DHCP server is granted by means of 4o6RA.

+## Considerations about L2 terminations at 4o6RA {#l2_terminations}

+The 4o6RA mechanism implements a parser of DHCP messages, it shall be able taking care of all types of DHCP requests and replies.

 ## Topology considerations {#topology_considerations}